← Wisdom

 Servant Leadership Is Counter-Cultural — That's the Point

-Most management guidance centers on results you can drive from others.
-Servant leadership shifts the lens — toward what you provide, not what you extract.
+Most management guidance focuses on results that can be driven through others.
+Servant leadership shifts that perspective—toward what the leader provides, not what they extract.

-That’s a harder sell than it sounds.
-The instinct in management is to accumulate — authority, credit, visibility.
-Titles come with the expectation of leverage.
-Servant leadership moves in the opposite direction.
-It asks you to measure success by what your team accomplishes, not by what you can claim.
+This is more challenging than it may appear.
+The natural instinct in management is to accumulate—authority, credit, and visibility.
+Titles often come with an expectation of leverage.
+Servant leadership moves in the opposite direction, measuring success by what the team accomplishes rather than what the leader can claim.

 That's counter-cultural.
 It's also more effective.